s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:cloudhaskellslaves}

-With the `State`/`Conf` data structure we can then implement our node-discovery scheme.
+With the `State`/`Conf` data structure we can now implement our node-discovery scheme.
 Starting with the slave nodes, we can just use the basic utilities for a slave backend in the SimpleLocalNet library.
-The code to start a master node for the `Slave` backend is therefore:
+The code to start a node for the `Slave` backend is therefore:

 ~~~~{.haskell}
 type Host = String